Why is the RATH® speakerphone not hanging up when the call is ended?

 – A standard analog telephone lineRingdown –

 A telephone line which automatically rings a phone when the originating phone goes off hook.
 No dial tone is provided on the ringdown line.
 Often, ring down lines do not provide CPC signals to tell the emergency phone that the call is ended.
 VoIP – Voice over IP –

 A telephone system that uses internet protocol to deliver voice service.
 Often, VoIP system are tightly integrated with an IT system (computer network).
-Rath phones can operate on a VoIP system through the use of an ATA DeviceWINK – See CPC Signal
+Rath phones can operate on a VoIP system through the use of an ATA DeviceWINC – See CPC Signal